yuliagrishina/yuliagrishina.github.io/index.md

 ### 2018

-* **Anaphora resolution with the ARRAU corpus.** \
+* **Anaphora resolution with the ARRAU corpus.**<br>
-Massimo Poesio, Yulia Grishina, Varada Kolhatkar, Nafise Moosavi, Ina Roesiger, Adam Roussel, Fabian Simonjetz, Alexandra Uma, Olga Uryupina, Juntao Yu, and Heike Zinsmeister.\
+Massimo Poesio, Yulia Grishina, Varada Kolhatkar, Nafise Moosavi, Ina Roesiger, Adam Roussel, Fabian Simonjetz, Alexandra Uma, Olga Uryupina, Juntao Yu, and Heike Zinsmeister.<br>
 In Proceedings of the First Workshop on Computational Models of Reference, Anaphora and Coreference.
 New Orleans, USA, June 2018. <a href="http://www.aclweb.org/anthology/W18-0702">[pdf]</a> <a href="https://aclanthology.info/papers/W18-0702/w18-0702.bib">[bibtex]</a>

 ### 2017